luisvinicius167/ityped/Readme.md

   * @param {Integer}  startDelay Time before typing starts
   * @param {Boolean}  showCursor Show the cursor element
   * @param {Boolean}  loop The animation loop
+  * @param {Boolean}  placeholder Write the string in the placeholder content
   * @param {Boolean}  disableBackTyping Disable the back typing of the last string
   * @param {Function} onFinished The callback that will be called (if `loop` is false) once the last word is decremented **/